-Our nominating and corporate governance committee will initially consist of , and . will be the chairperson of our nominating and corporate governance committee.
-Each of , and satisfies the requirements for an "independent director" within the meaning of Rule 5605(a)(2) of the Listing Rules of the Nasdaq.
+Our nominating and corporate governance committee will initially consist of Yuan Xu, Ye Wang and Fangliang Zhang.
+Dr. Zhang will be the chairperson of our nominating and corporate governance committee.

 The nominating and corporate governance committee will be responsible for, among other things: